-To prevent a financial association being created from joint CAIS records a value of 'T' should be populated in this field.

-- For associations to be created automatically, a joint CAIS record is defined as two or more CAIS records, which contain the same 19 byte CAIS account number, balance and current status. - The flag should only be used on limited occasions, such as when individuals who could not be described as being members of a financial unit, joined together to purchase or rent a shared asset e.g. students renting a television or jointly purchasing a fridge. - In order to prevent an association being registered a flag may be supplied at search and during the life of the account to prevent the association being created.
-This facility will not be permitted for certain products e.g. mortgages. - The presence of any characters other than 'T' and blank will prevent the entire file being updated. - If a transient association is not applicable then the field should contain a blank and associations will be created. - The flag should not be used with account types applicable to mortgages (specifically 03, 16, 25, 30, 31, 32, 33, 34, 35, 50 and 69) - The flag should be supplied the first time a record is provided to CAIS otherwise an association will be created and cannot be removed by a subsequent CAIS update - The only method of removing an association that has been created in error is by making a manual amendment through the CAIS On-Line Amendments System.
-(See Appendix 13 for further details.)
+- To prevent a financial association being created from joint account records a value of 'T' should be populated in this field. - For associations to be created automatically, a joint account record is defined as two or more records, which contain the same 18 byte account number, balance and current status. - The flag should only be used on limited occasions, such as when individuals who could not be described as being members of a financial unit, joined together to purchase or rent a shared asset e.g. students renting a television or jointly purchasing a fridge. - In order to prevent an association being registered a flag may be supplied at search and during the life of the account to prevent the association being created.
+This facility will not be permitted for certain products e.g. mortgages. - The presence of any characters other than 'T' and blank may prevent the entire file being updated. - If a transient association is not applicable then the field should contain a blank and associations will be created. - The flag should not be used with account types applicable to mortgages (specifically 03, 16, 25, 30, 31, 32, 33, 34, 35, 50 and 69) - The flag should be supplied the first time a record is provided otherwise an association will be created and cannot be removed by a subsequent update - Please contact the CRAs to remove any financial association that has been created in error.